OpenTranslationBible/open-bible/en-GB/18.Job/md/job-12.md

 ## Job 12:9

-> Who among all these does not recognise
+> Who among all these does not accept
 > that the hand of the Lord is responsible for this?

 ## Job 12:10